-Wormeries are a great way of turning fruit and vegetable peelings, as well as cooked food waste into a nutritious liquid plant food.
+Wormeries are a great way of turning fruit and vegetable peelings, as well as some cooked food waste, into a nutritious liquid plant food.

 If you do not require compost, they are an excellent way of dealing with your organic waste.

 Instead of producing compost, the worms eat the waste you place in the container and produce a concentrated liquid plant food, which is great for feeding your indoor plants or garden.

 As long as you are making sure you use the wormery properly, your worms will love eating all the material you place in with them.
 Your worms will also appreciate the food that you put in the bin more if it is chopped up into smaller bits, and remember to drain out the liquid every now and then, as you don’t want to drown your worms.
 Using a wormery to dispose of shredded paper is an excellent way of recycling your confidential documents at home.

 Sallie, who is 28 and from Northamptonshire, was keen to reduce the amount of food waste she was putting in her bin but felt that her small backyard wasn’t suitable for a compost bin.
 She decided to try a wormery instead.